 At this point, most vendors start thinking about ways to work with analysts with the goal in mind to be featured in the research.
 At Kea Company, we work with vendors from various maturity stages, from start-ups to established multibillion-dollar enterprises.
 What strikes us as quite interesting is the fact that those who, in the end, decide to enter the shark tank of analyst engagements are the ones most confident about their capabilities and the ones with the most significant ambitions to succeed in the market.

 Here are five attitudes we see with technology vendors who decide to take on analyst relations:

 - They are convinced that they can stand up to a critical and informed audience: The analysts

-- They feel that they are bringing innovation to the market.
+- They feel that they are bringing innovation to the market

-- They are confident that they will achieve significant growth and expand their market presence.
+- They are confident that they will achieve significant growth and expand their market presence

-Engaging analysts to tell your story sends a clear signal to these analysts and to your customers/prospects: We are a force to be reckoned with and we are certain that we can offer value to our customers which no other company can deliver.
+Engaging analysts to tell your story sends a clear signal to these analysts and your customers and future customers: “We are a force to be reckoned with.
+We are confident that we can offer value to our customers that no other company can deliver.”

 Questions?
 Let us know; we are here to assist you.